Robert Williams III NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 2.3% of the Celtics' attempted field goals, as he's averaging 4.9 per contest.

-- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per game.
+- The Heat concede 109.8 points per game, second-ranked in the league.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.
+- The Heat are the sixth-ranked squad in the league, conceding 41.9 rebounds per contest.

 Robert Williams III vs. the Heat